 Yeltsin made the odious impression of the new Russia.
 His numerous funny antics put into misunderstanding the world and still did not give any clear ideas about Russia of that time.
 And then, finally, Putin came to power.
 Putin, the most influential person according to the magazine “TIME”, and there the new era of Russian history began.

 Russia has declared itself as a cultural, political and social part of the world.
-And also, we heard of the arrests of political activists, prosecution of Khodorkovsky, Pussy Riot, the death of the nuclear submarine Kursk, of the persecution of homosexuality.
+Also, we heard of the arrests of political activists, prosecution of Khodorkovsky, Pussy Riot, the death of the nuclear submarine Kursk, of the persecution of homosexuality.
 And a lot more.
 And about Russian supermodels and the Russian mafia.
-On average, those are such bits of knowledge of Russia for the average European and American in the world.
+On average, those are such bits of knowledge of Russia an average European and American in the world have.
 All this, as you see, is rather ambiguous.

 I decided to visit the country to get my own impressions.
 How can it be attractive to foreigners and why it is worth a visit?

 I split the article into several parts and start with the attractions that I remember most.

 Red square is the main square of the country and the most recognizable symbol of Russia.

 It really is divinely beautiful.
 Don’t forget to walk there and take photos.
 The Red Square includes many attractions, I recommend to pay attention to: